 2 tbsp salt

-¼ cup finely grated orange zest, plus 4 wide strips orange zest
+¼ cup finely grated orange zest, plus 4 wide strips orange

 2 tablespoons dark brown sugar